 The Battle on the Ivory Road.

-The enemy fell upon us in the first hours of the morning, and he would have marched right through the camp without any resistance if it weren’t for the lonely lookouts that lit the warning fires knowing it spelled their doom.
+The enemy fell upon us in the first hours of the morning, and he would have marched right through the camp without any resistance if it weren’t for the lonely lookouts who lit the warning fires knowing it spelled their doom.
 It was still dark when drums woke us all.
 Officers kicked us or hit us with their swords, orders flooding our ears before we had chased the sleep away.
 I had never seen so much chaos, with hundreds of men running around, putting on armors, unfurling the banners, praying the gods and cursing them in equal measure for their rotten luck.
-I looked for my banner and once I found it went to join my regiment.
-Faces passed beside me, tired, terrified, angry, solemn, gloomy, resigned, as faujdars yelled their lungs out and herd us like cattle.
+I looked for my banner and once I found it went to join my regiment as faujdars yelled their lungs out and herd us like cattle.

 For half an hour we followed the road north, marching by torchlight and slowly assimilating what was happening.
 Rumors ran up and down the columns.
 According to some, we had been chosen to stop the enemy’s advance until a proper response could be gathered.
 Veterans knew what those words meant and laughed without mirth: we were going to be sacrificed for time.
 Then they laughed with mirth at our reaction.